jd-fillmore/infused/posts/10-of-the-best-seo-strategies-for-2021.md

 If you niche down, and try to rank for a longer search term such as, "kids sports shoes in Toronto", that will be much easier to rank for as there's not nearly as many companies trying to rank for a longer, more specific phrase.

-These types of phrases are known as <a href="https://www.wordstream.com/long-tail-keywords" target="_blank" rel="noopener noreferrer">long tail keywords</a>.
+These types of phrases are known as <a href="https://www.wordstream.com/long-tail-keywords" target="_blank" rel="noreferrer" rel="noopener noreferrer">long tail keywords</a>.
 They have less search volume, but they have a much, much higher conversion rate.
 Why is that?

 Because the<strong> more specific people go into the searches, the more ready-to-buy they become.</strong>